 Egypt As a Gap Year Destination

 The appeal of Egypt as a travel destination, whether it’s for a gap year or a vacation, is a strong one.
 There are very few places around the world you can get as strong a sense of culture and history as you can in Egypt.
-It’s the home of one of the greatest civilizations of the ancient world – the monuments of which are still everywhere you wish to look.
+It’s the home of one of the greatest civilisations of the ancient world – the monuments of which are still everywhere you wish to look.
 It’s also a thriving cultural melting pot of the old and the new, all of which are waiting to be explored.

 If you’re considering Egypt’s worthiness as a potential gap year destination, the country would love to have you.
 There are many things you can do with your time as a semi-permanent resident there.
 Just learning the basics of the language is a task that could easily take up the majority of your time.
 If you’d rather do something a little more hands-on and environmentally-friendly, there are numerous animal welfare programs in the country attempting to help preserve and support the sea turtles which live around the coast.
 Failing that, if you’d rather spend your time relaxing, you won’t find anywhere in the world that’s better for scuba diving.
 In fact, Egypt is considered to be a world-leading destination for diving of all descriptions.

 Not every gap year has to be about taking part in activities, though.
 A gap year might be the only time in your life you have complete freedom to walk around the world and take in the sights.
 The iconography of Egypt is legendary.
 From movies to TV to mobile slots websites, you’ll find representations of Egyptian buildings, Gods, and historical figures everywhere.
-It’s not a coincidence that games like ‘Cleo’s Wish’ and ‘Tutankhamun’ are some of the most popular online slots currently available – the people who design mobile slots know that the public is drawn in by the wonder of Ancient Egyptian cultures and all the stories that come along with it.
+It’s not a coincidence that games like ‘Cleo’s Wish’ and ‘Tutankhamun’ are some of the most popular currently available – the people who design mobile slots know that the public is drawn in by the wonder of Ancient Egyptian cultures and all the stories that come along with it.
 No matter what you want to do in Egypt, it’s officially open for business to students.
 There are a few things you should know before you go, though, and here they are.

 Rental Costs Are Low

 You’ll need somewhere to stay if you’re planning to spend more than a few weeks in the country.
 Fortunately, despite scare stories about rising inflation within the country, Egypt is still a remarkably cheap country to live in.
-The average cost of a mid-range one-bedroom apartment is $300 per calendar month in a city-center location, or about half that if you’re willing to stay a little further away from the center.
+The average cost of a mid-range one-bedroom apartment is $300 per calendar month in a city-centre location, or about half that if you’re willing to stay a little further away from the centre.

 It’s not just the housing that comes cheaply either – going for a meal on an average restaurant shouldn’t cost you more than $10 if you stay away from tourist traps, and catching a bus to take you there generally costs less than one dollar.
 In fact, the only unforeseen expenses you might come across are when you try to spend a day on the beach, and when you use any kind of public service.
 None of the beaches are public, and so they cost between $5 and $10 to gain access to.
 Anyone who provides any kind of service for you will expect some form of a tip in exchange – even more so than they do in the USA.